Applying to L2L

 Who Should Apply

-L2L is intended for people at MIT who are in positions to lead or influence people.
+L2L is intended for people at MIT who lead teams or Institute initiatives.

 This application is for non-faculty.
 Faculty interested in participating in the program should contact the Provost.

-For individuals who want to improve their effectiveness as a manager or supervisor of individuals, we encourage you to register for management development workshops offered by Human Resources.
-See our Learn and Grow page for upcoming sessions.
+Individuals who want to improve their effectiveness as a manager or supervisor of people are encouraged to register for management development workshops offered by Human Resources.
+See Learn and Grow for upcoming workshops.

-Leader to Leader is an MIT-sponsored program so there is no cost to the Fellows or their departments.
+Because L2L is an MIT-sponsored program, there is no cost to the L2L Fellows or their departments.

 How to Apply